mouners/Crossing-Realities/README.md

 Crossing Realities

-You can try the game hear: https://mounersh.itch.io/crossing-realities
+You can try the game here: https://mounersh.itch.io/crossing-realities

 Thank you for playing, I hope you enjoy it.
-This game was built in 6 days of my participation in game jam https://itch.io/jam/beginners-jam-summer-2024.
+This game was built within 6 days of my participation in Game Jam https://itch.io/jam/beginners-jam-summer-2024.
 Leave in the comments what you like and what you do not like in the game, If I have more time I can make a much better game.
-Hope in days to makes more games.
+Hope in days to make more games.

 Description: